 - Using Internet Explorer (version 6 or later) with the Windows operating system (XP/Vista) and Windows Media Player.
 Macintosh users must be running OS X version 10.4 or higher and have Quicktime 7 or newer installed as well as the Flip4Mac WMV Components for Quicktime.
 They must also have Safari 3 or higher.
-For more information, please see Technical Requirements.

 For help using the Visual History Archive’s search interface, see the VHA User Guide [PDF].